CoinClubQuincy/Non-Financial-SmartContracts/README.md

 We welcome contributions from the community to enhance and expand the functionality of # Non_Financial_SmartContracts_Library.
 Whether you want to report a bug, suggest a feature, or submit a pull request, your involvement is highly appreciated.

-## License

-# Non_Financial_SmartContracts_Library is licensed under the [License Name].
-Please refer to the LICENSE file for more details.

 ## Contact

-If you have any questions, suggestions, or feedback, feel free to reach out to us at [contact@email.com].
+If you have any questions, suggestions, or feedback, feel free to reach out to us at [quincy@xdc.org].

 Thank you for choosing # Non_Financial_SmartContracts_Library!
 Happy coding!